teadetime/computer_vision/README.md

 <img width="1182" height="435" src="/docs/images/threeHandsLabelled.jpg">

 The three tools we need in order to be able to identify and count the number of fingers being held up are contours, convex hulls and convexity defects.
 Once the binary mask has been created we can use the OpenCV's `findContours()` function to create a contour outlining the pixels belonging to the hand.
 After creating the contour, we used OpenCV's `convexHull()` function to create a convex polygon consisting of the outter most edges of the contour.
 Next, we used OpenCV's `convexityDefects()` function to identify major concavities within the convex hull.
-These areas are shown with the red dots.

 ### Identifying and Counting Fingers
+By using convexity defects we are able identify fingers.
+A convexity defect is made up of three points, the starting point, located on the convex hull, the deepest point in the cavity, furthest from the convex hull, and the ending point again located on the convex hull, but on the other side of the cavity.
+The cavities found in the spaces between fingers can be characterized as deep and very narrow.
+This means that the angle between the start, deepest, and end point form an acute angle.